drug-design/course/docs/chapters/protein-ligand-binding.md

 #### Intuitive 2D Alignment for Methotrexate

-By simple observation of their chemical structures, it seems logical to imagine that the two molecules adopt similar binding modes, with the two structures aligned in the following way.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/intuitive-2d-alignment-for-methotrexate-2005f2f0'><i class='fa fa-play' aria-hidden='true'></i></button>By simple observation of their chemical structures, it seems logical to imagine that the two molecules adopt similar binding modes, with the two structures aligned in the following way.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[binding modes]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer